Browse by Era

 The first major military victory of the Muslim community on March 13, 624 CE, where 313 Muslims defeated a much larger Meccan army.
 This decisive battle established the military credibility of the Islamic state and marked the beginning of Islamic expansion.

-The Battle of Khandaq (627 CE), also known as the Battle of the Trench, was a decisive siege of Medina by a coalition of Meccan and allied tribes, where the innovative defensive strategy of digging a trench and divine intervention saved the Muslim community.
+The Battle of Khandaq (627 CE), also called the Battle of the Trench, was a twenty-seven-day siege of Medina by a coalition of some ten thousand Quraysh and allied tribes.
+On Salman al-Farsi's advice the Muslims dug a defensive trench, and the coalition withdrew without a decisive battle.

 Bilal ibn Rabah